-- The secs column shows the amount of CPU time spent in the routine. - The (%) column shows the percentage of the total program time that was spent in the function.

-- The cum. % column shows the percentage of the complete program time that has been spent by the routines listed so far. - The samples column shows how many samples were taken when the process was executing in the function. - The function (dso:file, line) columns list the routine name, its DSO name, its file name, and its line number.
+- The index column assigns a reference number to each function. - The secs column shows the amount of CPU time spent in the routine. - The (%) column shows the percentage of the total program time that was spent in the function. - The cum. % column shows the percentage of the complete program time that has been spent by the routines listed so far. - The samples column shows how many samples were taken when the process was executing in the function. - The function (dso:file, line) columns list the routine name, its DSO name, its file name, and its line number.
 For example, the first line reports statistics for the routine daxpy, in the DSO linpackup, in the file linpackup.f, at line number 495.

-3.3.3 A Hardware Counter Experiment
+A Hardware Counter Experiment